 Bobolinks like meadows and my father used to walk these fields and sketch the Bobolinks.
 He projected pages from his sketchbooks of drawings he made “en plein air” of the Bobolinks in these very fields.
 Development comes with a steep cost.
 And something as simple as a meadow is like heaven to birds and birdwatchers.

 My father maintains his website with iWeb.
 Apple stopped supporting the program years ago but it still does a great job with drag and drop html page construction.
 I help him with some sections and I just put a new batch of his paintings up.
 I was with him while he worked on quite a few of these but I never get tired of looking at them.
 They are so much fun.
-My current favorite is the one up top, not the detail but the image you get when you click here.
+My current favorite is the one up top.
 I just love how dynamic the white is.

 Cobbs Hill near the aptly titled Pinnacle Hill in Rochester, New York was named after Gideon Cobb, the quintessential pioneer and brick company proprietor in the Brighton neighborhood.
 Saturday was Gideon Cobb Day and about fifty people gathered in a lodge near Edmunds Woods for Leo Dodd’s presentation on the old-growth forest.
 The annual event was sponsored by Historic Brighton and a boxed lunch was included.
 The woods, an integral part of the old Edmunds farm, is now trapped between a suite of medical offices, parking lot, mosque, retention pond and expressway but it is a real gem with abundant wildlife.